MwangiTess/E-commerce-project/README.md

 Order Tracking: Track the status of customer orders and view order history.

 Product Ratings: Rate products based on users experience.

+Technologies Used

+Ruby on Rails and Sinatra: A web application framework used for building the backend of the app.

+HTML/CSS: Markup and styling languages for building the user interface.

+REACT: Used for client-side interactivity and enhanced user experience.

 # Getting Started with Create React App